Contract reviews before you sign

 Contract reviews, CEST, status challenges and limited-company planning, handled by an accountant who actually understands off-payroll, so you keep more of your day rate.

-Most accountants are great with shops and trades, but contracting is its own world.
-Your income arrives as a day rate through a limited company, and the status question, inside or outside, decides far more about your tax than anything on your return.
+Most accountants are good with shops and trades.
+Contracting is its own world.
+Your income arrives as a day rate through a limited company, and the status question, inside or outside, decides far more about your tax than anything on your tax return.
 A generalist files last year and never asks it.

 A line-by-line read of the upper and lower contracts, weighing substitution, control, mutuality, financial risk and exclusivity, so you walk in knowing your real status.